-William Randolph Hearst had been conducting a yellow journalism campaign against Hispanics and Mexicans for decades.
+William Randolph Hearst had been conducting a yellow journalism campaign against Hispanics and Mexicans since the Spanish-American War of 1898.
 Hearst-papers lambasted Mexican immigrants for laziness and contributing to crime.
-His anger was believed to have been triggered by Pancho Villa, who had appropriated over 1,000,000 acres of his land in northern Mexico during the Mexican Revolution in 1910.
+William Randolph Hearst’s hostility was believed to have been accelerated by Pancho Villa, who had appropriated over 1,000,000 acres of his land in northern Mexico during the Mexican Revolution in 1910.

 Henry J. Ansliger, was appointed to be the Director of the newly formed Federal Bureau of Narcotics and Dangerous Drug Agency in 1930.
 The FBN was responsible for enforcing federal drug laws against heroin, opium, and cocaine…but not cannabis because it was not considered a dangerous drug.

-DuPont® saw low cost hemp as a threat to their developing petrochemical line which provided nylon, lubricants and more to which they held the patents.
+DuPont® saw low cost hemp as a threat to their developing petrochemical line which provided gas additives, nylon, lubricants and more to which they held the patents.
 Anyone could grow hemp.
+Henry Ford was an outspoken advocate of using hemp to fuel automobiles.

 In 1933, Anslinger launched a national propaganda campaign, speaking across the country and writing many commentaries in newspapers and magazines–with assistance from the Hearst syndicate–against what he called the evils of “marihuana” or marijuana.
 Most people did not know “marijuana” was cannabis so there was no real objection from the public.
 In fact it was the Spanish slang name for cannabis.